 Peer-based services and supports: These are support groups and professional organisations run by people who have been dependent or addicted themselves.
 They provide non-judgemental help, support and guidance for people experiencing dependence or addiction.

 Medication-assisted treatment: This is a medication given to people who want to stop using opioids.
 The medication works by reducing the urge to use (cravings) and preventing withdrawal.
-This is also known as pharmacotherapy, opioid replacement therapy, or opioid substitution treatment.
+This is also known as pharmacotherapy, opioid replacement therapy or opioid substitution treatment.

 Alcohol and drug treatment: This is a broad term that includes a range of services.
 Alcohol and drug treatment providers are organisations that help people reduce or stop their drug use.
 Some involve detoxification, group therapy, or moving into a residential clinic for a while.
-Talk to your doctor about the services that are available in your area and the costs that are involved.
+Talk to your doctor about the services in your area and the costs that are involved.

 Opioid dependence and addiction can be treated with medication.
 This is often referred to as pharmacotherapy or medication-assisted treatment (MAT).

 When someone with an opioid dependence or addiction begins MAT, a doctor prescribes them slow-acting opioids that reduce cravings, prevent withdrawal and reduce the risk of overdose.
 This will usually be medications called methadone and buprenorphine but it may include others, such as slow-release oral morphine.